 ' and other movies.
 Two of her projects such as '

-' and '99 Songs' is in the filming stage.
+' is in the filming stage.

 One would truly agree that her choice of a career which ideally placed Eka to study the interaction between costume and the other arts such as fashion, textiles, jeweler, etc for sake of film industry really made her a favorite designer now in the film industry.